EnriqueKhai/Kevlar2/README.md

 ## Step 1: Define it

-Simply define four pieces of information for this new language in `settings/libraries/languages.sh`:
+Simply define four pieces of information in `settings/libraries/languages.sh`:

   1. Language name (in English)
   2. File extension